 Having a swimming pool at home even just a small plastic kiddie pool can greatly benefit your small children and even your dog.
 The kids will learn the basic water safety skills they need so they stay safe while in the water and your dog can have access to a nice and cool play center that can help cool them off on the hottest days.

 Most Important Tips for owners of Plastic Kiddie Pools

-Youngsters who are too young to safely swim in a full sized pool can still enjoy water in a hard plastic kiddie pool.
+Even toddlers and babies who are too young to safely swim in a full-sized swimming pool can still enjoy a few inches of water in a hard plastic kiddie pool.
 These small pools are lightweight, portable and have a depth of less than 1 foot.
-Some models have built-in slides for added fun.
-Learn about proper care and safety measures needed for safe enjoyment.
+Some models have a built-in water slide for added fun.
+Read on below to learn about proper care and safety measures needed for safe enjoyment.

 Inflatable kiddie pools are small enough to be emptied and cleaned after each use.
 Dump or drain the water, then wipe down the empty pool with a solution of bleach and water (read the label for cleaning ratios) , wearing rubber gloves while cleaning.
 Or, use gentle dish detergent to cut through the dirt.